Shariiik/stray-loop/README.md

 **stray-loop** is a lightweight utility designed for Windows users and modders.
 It automates the process of hiding the UI, resetting cinematic animations, and managing audio in the game *Stray* to create a seamless live wallpaper background.

-The repository includes a custom UE4SS Lua script to control the game scene and pre-compiled `.pak` modifications that offer two lobby background variations: with the main "Stray" neon logo and a completely clean version without the text.
+The repository includes a custom UE4SS Lua script to control the game scene and pre-compiled `.pak` modification that offer lobby background variation with completely clean version (without the text).

 ## 🚀 How to Use (v1.0.0)

 **For Windows Users:**
 The easiest way to set up the perfect background loop:
-1. Download the script and `.pak` mods from the repository.
+1. Download the script and `.pak` mod from the repository.
 2. Place the files in your game directory.
 3. Press `F1` in the main menu to activate the clean loop!